trans-travel/trans-travel/us/fl.md

    birth, if anyone objected to your presence and you refused to immediately leave.
 This also covers health care facilities, massage parlors, jails, pharmacies, etc.
+ * The bathroom law will apply to airports and cruise ports, in addition to other government facilities.
  * Florida has wide-reaching religious freedom laws that allow denial of some services on the basis of gender identity.